 The USGS Water Science School

 Here's a list of water-related terms that might help you understand our site better.
 It is compiled from a number of sources and should not be considered an "official" U.S. Geological Survey water glossary.
-A detailed water glossary is kept by the Nevada Division of Water Resources).

 acequia--acequias are gravity-driven waterways, similar in concept to a flume.
 Most are simple ditches with dirt banks, but they can be lined with concrete.
 They were important forms of irrigation in the development of agriculture in the American Southwest.
 The proliferation of cotton, pecans and green chile as major agricultural staples owe their progress to the acequia system.